 At West Marine

-These guys are from the racing Kava’s – they are Samoans.
+The guys below are from the racing Kava’s – they are Samoans.

-I found them as they arrived.
+I found them as they arrived while walking our Australian Shepard.
 I ask them what they needed and they all replied a hot shower and new sandals.
 Off we go on a new adventure!